There is nothing in this guide that cannot be easily discovered with some experimentation, but showing some examples will save some time.

 At least two things (I may be missing others) determine the width of a dialog, the

-option is works as expected, but the
+--width option and the --text option.
+The --width option is works as expected, but the

-was a surprise, coming from HTML development.
+--text was a surprise, coming from HTML development.

-The dialog will expand horizontally to contain the contents of the --text
+The dialog will expand horizontally to contain the contents of the --text option.

 If the text is set to a very long string without any newlines, the dialog will be rendered